WebAssembly/component-model/design/mvp/Explainer.md

     cancelled-before-returned,
 }
 ```
-The `waitable-set.wait` built-in waits for any one of the [waitables] in the
+The `waitable-set.wait` built-in [suspends][waiting] the [current thread] in
+a "waiting" state until any one of the [waitables] in the given [waitable set]
-given [waitable set] `s` to make progress and then returns an `event`
-describing the event.
-The `event` `none` is never returned.
-Waitable sets
+`s` has a pending event to deliver.
+At that point, the thread is in the "ready"
+state and can be nondeterministically resumed by the runtime's scheduler at
+which point `waitable-set.wait` will return the `event`.
+(The `none` `event` is
+used by `waitable-set.poll` and never returned by `waitable-set.wait`.)

-may be `wait`ed upon when empty, in which case the caller will necessarily
+Waitable sets may be `wait`ed upon when empty, in which case the caller will
-block until another task adds a waitable to the set that can make progress.
+necessarily block until another thread adds a waitable to the set.

-`waitable-set.wait` allows the runtime to cooperatively switch to other tasks
-to execute while the current task is blocked.
-If `waitable-set.wait` is
-called from a synchronous- or `async callback`-lifted export, no other
-synchronous or `async callback`-lifted tasks can start or progress in the
-current component instance (ensuring non-reentrance of the core wasm code).
-However, non-`callback` `async`-lifted ("stackful async") exports may start
-or progress at any time.

 If `cancellable` is set, `waitable-set.wait` may return `task-cancelled`
 (`6`) if the caller requests [cancellation] of the [current task].
 If